 Biography

-Lawrence earned a Bachelor of Arts degree in Art and Art History alongside a Visual Production Certificate from the Florida International University in 2021 and a Master's degree in Museums, Galleries, and Contemporary Culture from the University of Westminster in London in 2023, which helped shaped her curatorial practice by deepening her understanding of how cultural institutions shape, fund, and disseminate culture.
+Lawrence was the 2025 US Curator grantee for the Zeitz MOCAA Art Trip to Rwanda and Uganda, created by the late Koyo Kouoh.
+She earned a Bachelor of Arts degree in Art and Art History alongside a Visual Production Certificate from Florida International University in 2021 and a Master's degree in Museums, Galleries, and Contemporary Culture from the University of Westminster in London in 2023, which helped shape her curatorial practice by deepening her understanding of how cultural institutions shape, fund, and disseminate culture.

-Her studies focused on the changing role of cultural provision and theoretical museum and gallery issues.
-Returning to Miami, Lawrence now works at the Museum of Art and Design at Miami Dade College and joined the Diaspora Vibe Cultural Arts Incubator (DVCAI) as an Archivist Curatorial Fellow.
+Lawrence’s studies focused on the changing role of cultural provision and theoretical issues in museums and galleries.
+Returning to Miami, Lawrence now works at the Museum of Art and Design at Miami Dade College.

 Artist Statement

 My lens engages with individuals and their spaces, centering the importance of reconstructing and unpacking the representation of intersectional experiences.
-Through exploring intersectional feminist literature and photographic journals, my work explores shared human experiences while highlighting the power of differences.
+Through exploring my Caribbean identity, intersectional feminist literature, and photographic journals, my work explores shared human experiences while highlighting the power of differences.

 CV